Configure OAuth

 - When users configured in your IdP do not already have a Sigma account associated with their email address, Sigma auto-provisions them with a Sigma account with a Lite account type upon their first login.
 To change the account type for these users, an admin needs to manually adjust the account type assignments in Sigma.
 See Reassign members from a specific account type.
 This manual reassignment of account types is not required if you use SCIM for user and account management.
 See Manage users and teams with SCIM.

 - If you enable guest users in your Sigma organization, those guest users need to be provisioned with an account in your IdP in order to log into Sigma.
+As a workaround, you can configure OAuth or password as your authentication method so that guest users can log in with username and password.

 Plan your OAuth configuration

-Updated about 1 month ago
+Updated about 1 hour ago